pid/speakingurl/README.md

     or
     copy the file speakingurl.min.js to your script directory

-    or use the CDN from Cloudflare
+    or use the CDN from Cloudflare (available version overview: http://cdnjs.com/libraries/speakingurl/) use //cdnjs.cloudflare.com/ajax/libs/speakingurl/0.4.1/speakingurl.min.js
-    use //cdnjs.cloudflare.com/ajax/libs/speakingurl/0.4.1/speakingurl.min.js

 ## Usage
 ### getSlug(input, [options]);